 Alternative 1: No Action.
-The minimum size limit for both commercial and recreational mutton snapper in the Gulf is 16 inches TL.
+The minimum size limit for both commercial and recreational mutton snapper in the Gulf is 16 inches total length (TL).

-Alternative 2: Increase the minimum size limit for commercial and recreational mutton snapper in the Gulf to 18 inches TL.
+Preferred Alternative 2: Increase the minimum size limit for commercial and recreational mutton snapper in the Gulf to 18 inches TL.